4 January Fitness Challenge Ideas to Start the Year Strong

 You can either donate your own pledge when you sign up for the challenge or fundraise among your family and friends to support the cause underlying the challenge.

-It is not uncommon for gym goers to pack on some unwanted pounds during the Xmas holidays.
+It is not uncommon for gym goers to pack on some unwanted pounds during the Christmas holidays.
 Throwing yourself into a weight loss challenge during the month of January is the ideal way to strip them off and get back to your pre-break leanness.

 The following 30-day challenge comprises 5 steps: